The Finnish Whodunnit Society

 Our emblem depicts Finland’s most famous fictional sleuth, Detective Inspector Palmu of the Helsinki CID, as portrayed in four feature films of the 60s.
 The actor Joel Rinne immortalized the bowler, the muffler, and the cigar into an immediately recognizable figure.
 Originally, the Palmu character was a creation of the internationally acclaimed novelist Mika Waltari for his award-winning début mystery of 1939, Kuka murhasi rouva Skrofin? (trans. into French as Qui a tué Mme Skrof?; also into Swedish, German and other European languages).
 Another Palmu detective novel followed immediately the next year, whereas the third and final one appeared only after a hiatus of 22 years, boosted by the successful filmatizations of the first two stories.

 The society created a national prize for the best crime novel already in 1985 to promote and encourage Finnish crime writing.
 The winner of The Clew of the Year receives a rotating trophy, a foot-high wood relief depicting Inspector Palmu, plus a diploma thumb-printed in the presence of a police officer and a necklace made from chainsaw chain engraved ceramic plate for keeps.
-The prize will celebrate its 40th anniversary in 2025, Since 2014 we have also awarded a diploma for the best Finnish debut crime novel.
+The prize celebrated its 40th anniversary in 2025, Since 2014 we have also awarded a diploma for the best Finnish debut crime novel.

 In addition to the prizes for Finnish crime novels, we also give an annual honorary award for foreign crime fiction.
 More than 20 international authors – among them Colin Dexter, Patricia Highsmith, P. D. James, Håkan Nesser, Henning Mankell, Fred Vargas and Pierre Lemaitre have received this award since 1993.
-More recently, the winners have included Belinda Bauer, Keigi Higashino, Ann Cleeves and Åsa Larsson.
+More recently, the winners have included Belinda Bauer, Keigi Higashino, Ann Cleeves, Åsa Larsson and Elly Griffiths.
 The award has been given either for individual works, series of novels or contribution to the genre.

 The Society publishes a quarterly magazine, the Ruumiin kulttuuri (the name is a pun on ’Body Culture’).
 The magazine consists of articles on crime fiction, Finnish and international author profiles and interviews, bibliographies, current news, and a comprehensive review section, the ”Kirjakäräjät”, or "Capital Sentences".
 The contents also include topical notes on thrillers on the silver and home screens as well as on stage, not to forget genre-related events also in other media, TV and radio.
 In addition to this comprehensive magazine, we also publish podcasts with Finnish crime fiction authors.